Immigration Sponsorship Policy

 OISS is the only entity authorized to sign immigration petitions and applications on behalf of the University.

-The use of outside counsel for Yale-sponsored immigration matters is not permitted without OISS review and approval.
+The use of outside counsel for Yale-sponsored immigration matters requires OISS review and approval.

-Requests for permanent residence sponsorship for professional staff positions (M&P) are reviewed on a case-by-case basis and again require approval from HR and OGC.
-If approval is extended, OISS will work with the hiring unit on determining the appropriate outside counsel.
-While these cases are not done by OISS, OISS oversees the process to ensure institutional compliance.
+The same rules apply to requests for permanent residence sponsorship for professional staff positions (M&P) and are reviewed on a case-by-case basis.
+These also require approval from HR and OGC.
+If approval is extended, AND the legal eligibility of all the elements of the request is confirmed, OISS will work with the hiring unit on determining the appropriate outside counsel.
+While these cases are not done in house, OISS still oversees the process to ensure institutional compliance.

-Individuals in C&T or casual positions are not eligible for Yale visa sponsorship.
-They may be hired if they have their own work permission (J-2 EAD, F-1 OPT) as long as the position conditions comply with the visa's work permission rules (if any) and the job offer does not exceed the work permit validity.
+Individuals in C&T or casual positions and M&P positions at lower grades are not eligible for Yale visa sponsorship.
+However, they may be hired if they have their own work permission (J-2 EAD, F-1 OPT) as long as the position conditions comply with the visa's work permission rules (if any) and the job offer does not exceed the work permit validity.

 Working Together: Roles & Responsibilities